Go to page content

 Date: November 13, 2023

 Have you heard of the snaggletooth fascination in Japan?
 Do you know what a gap-toothed grin means in France?
 Ever wonder how traditions from India inspired rappers’ golden teeth?
 One person can see a smile in a completely different light from the next.
-So, before passing judgment on others’ dental preferences, learn first to celebrate […]
+What some might consider a flaw can be a desirable feature for […]

 Next Article